 1. How to find object locators

-Step 3: Type the application URL in the URL text box and select the desired browser.
-Click on Start.
+3rd Step: Type the application URL in the URL text box and select the desired browser.
+After that, click on Start.

-Once you click on Start, Katalon Studio will launch the browser and navigates to the respective website.
+Once you click on Start, Katalon Studio will launch the browser and navigate to the respective website.

 Step 4: To capture test objects, hover the mouse over them.
-The focused web object would be highlighted.
+Moreover, the focused web object will get highlighted.

-By pressing the <Alt + ~> keys the focused object will be highlighted green, which means that it has been stored in the Captured Objects list.
+By pressing the <Alt + ~> keys, the focused object will be highlighted green.
+Which, in turn, means that the Captured Objects list stores it.

-Katalon Studio will automatically capture all available properties of captured objects.
-You can change the folder name and edit the value of any properties.
+Additionally, the Katalon Studio will automatically capture all available properties of captured objects.
+Moreover, you can change the folder name and edit the value of any properties.

-Katalon Studio allows users to select Selection Method to locate captured objects.
-Basic mode is recommended to manual testers who just started automation journey.
-With Basic mode, Katalon Studio’s intelligent selector generator will automatically generate a robust and unique XPath selector which combined all properties of captured objects.
+Katalon Studio allows users to select Selection Method to find/ locate captured objects.
+Basic mode is a recommendation to manual testers who just started their automation journey.
+Moreover, with Basic mode, Katalon Studio’s intelligent selector generator will automatically generate a strong and unique XPath selector which combines all properties of captured objects.

-For advanced testers who wish to manually input selectors have the option to select between CSS or XPath mode.
+For advanced testers who want to manually input selectors, have the option to select between CSS or XPath mode.

 Click on Add to Object Repository from the command toolbar to save objects in Objects Repository.
-Select a folder to add the captured objects into.
-Click OK when done.
+After that, select a folder to add the captured objects.
+Click, OK when done.

 2. Working with XPath selector

 Katalon Studio’s object spy further allows advanced users to manually input object selectors with XPath or CSS Selection Method mode.
-Spy Utility will provide instant feedback by auto-detecting the numbers of matching element with provided selector and highlighting it.
+Spy Utility will provide instant feedback by auto-detecting the numbers of matching elements with the provided selector and highlighting it.

-XPath selector is commonly used to locate web element in Web UI testing.
-The following guide shows how to leverage Katalon Studio Spy Utility to locate web element with XPath selector.
+Additionally, the XPath selector is commonly used to locate web elements in Web UI testing.
+Subsequently, the following guide shows how to leverage Katalon Studio Spy Utility to find web elements with an XPath selector.

 Checking Multiple Attributes:

 Contains() is a method used in an XPath expression.
-It is used when the value of any attribute changes dynamically such as login information.
+We use it when the value of any attribute changes dynamically, such as login information.